vegaprotocol/documentation/docs/tutorials/using-data-sources.md

 As the name implies, a built in data source is generated inside Vega, and cannot be submitted by other keys.

 ### Using built-in data for trading termination
-It's possible to settle on any data source field - for instance checking if a `boolean` is `true` - but time is a good starting point, and the [built-in time data source](#built-in-data-source) can be used for exactly that:
+It's possible to settle on any data source field - for instance checking if a `boolean` is `true` - but time is a good starting point, and the [built-in time data source](#built-in-data-source) can be used for exactly that.

+When using the built-in time source, **use greater than or equals**, rather than solely equals.
+This will help to avoid missing the time if no event is emitted with the precise required timestamp.

 ```javascript
 "oracleSpecForTradingTermination": {